 Dorset has a very good number of volunteer Assessors who may be contacted via firstname.lastname@example.org to assess Expeditions.

-DofE Assessors MUST be registered to the same Licensed Organisation as the team that they are assessing UNLESS they are assessing the team as a (Panel) Network Assessor (engaged through the Panel/Network) OR as part of an AAP package.
+DofE Assessors MUST be registered to the same Licensed Organisation as the team that they are assessing UNLESS they are assessing the team as a (Panel) Network Assessor (engaged through the Panel/Network) OR employed by the team’s DofE Centre via an AAP

 Registering to other Licensed Organisations/Network/AAP is very simple.
 Please use the form here.
 If this process is ignored all parties will come unstuck, including the young people.

-A DCC Expenses Guidance document can be found on the resources page.
+A Volunteer DofE Adult Expenses Guidance document can be found on the resources page.
 It is very important to agree “terms” before either party signs on the dotted line because it can be a difficult conversation afterwards!